How Everett Works

 Syllabus

 Sociology 196G is the last course in the Everett Program sequence.
-It is also the final requirement for the GISES minor or concentration.
+It is also the practicum requirement for the Digital Justice Studies minor and major concentration.
 In this course, students who have completed their Everett project implementation are invited to reflect on their experiences, articulate their findings and lessons, and share their messages with others.
-Students are expected to write and submit their Project Practicum by the end of the course.
+Students are expected to write and submit their Project Practicum paper, which is a version of the proposal that includes reflection on the project implementation process and outcome by the end of the course.
+Students also give a five minute presentation in December to a wider audience of school and general community members.

 By the end of this course, students:

-1. Understand deeper meanings of their project experience and its impact on personal growth, partner organization and broader social change.
+1. Understand deeper meanings of their project experience and its impact on personal growth, partner organization and broader social movements.

-Learn about additional steps students must take in order to obtain a major concentration or minor in Global Information and Social Enterprise Studies (GISES).
+Learn about additional steps students must take in order to obtain a major concentration or minor in Digital Justice Studies (Formerly GISES).

 Find Out More →